aeternity/aesophia_http/README.md

 /validate-byte-code - Check that some bytecode was produced from the given source code.

+/fate-assembler - Get the FATE assembler (as a string) from FATE bytecode.

+/compiler-version - Extract the compiler version from bytecode.

 /version - return the version of the Sophia compiler

 /api-version - return the version of the API